Our Story – Working Together, Learning Together

 “This partnership has developed some of the best international education programmes and practice in the world.”

-— Dr Jo Harris, Loughborough University
+Dr Jo Harris of Loughborough University adds,

 Photo: Playing football in 2006 taken by David Geldart when he first visited Nkandla